GetFluvo/addons/product_template_attribute_value_xmlid/README.rst

 Known issues / Roadmap
 ======================

-[ Enumerate known caveats and future potential improvements.
-It is mostly intended for end-users, and can also help potential new contributors discovering new features to implement. ]

 -  This module might result in unpredictable behaviour when used with enterprise module ``product_barcodelookup``.

 Changelog
 =========

-[ The change log.
-The goal of this file is to help readers understand changes between version.
-The primary audience is end users and integrators.
-Purely technical changes such as code refactoring must not be mentioned here.

-This file may contain ONE level of section titles, underlined with the ~ (tilde) character.
-Other section markers are forbidden and will likely break the structure of the README.rst or other documents where this fragment is included. ]

 Bug Tracker
 ===========